jeffreylanters/unity-entity-component-system/README.md

   public virtual void OnInitialize ();
   /// Method invoked when the system is initialized. public virtual void OnInitialized ();
+  /// Method invoked when the physics update, will be called every fixed frame.
+  /// NOTE: Define the ECS_PHYSICS scripting symbol to use this method. public virtual void OnPhysics ();
+  // Method invoked when the system is drawing the gizmos, will be called
+  // every gizmos draw call.
+  public virtual void OnUpdate ();
-  /// Method invoked when the system updates, will be called every frame. public virtual void OnUpdate ();
+  /// Method invoked when the camera renders, will be called every late frame.
+  /// NOTE: Define the ECS_RENDER scripting symbol to use this method. public virtual void OnRender ();
   // Method invoked when the system is drawing the gizmos, will be called
   // every gizmos draw call.
   public virtual void OnDrawGizmos ();